skienzmatishun/rippreport/content/p/hip-boots-on-triangle/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: A pair of olive green knee-high rubber boots with yellow trim at the top, hanging against a dark background
+summary: Public officials spun a disastrous legal defeat into a victorious land purchase while burying millions in attorney fees.
+Court records detail how council members rejected cheap early settlements, forcing taxpayers to foot an eleven-million-dollar bill.
+Discover how local leaders manufactured a massive lie to hide their catastrophic legal blunder.
 ---
 ## PUT YOUR HIP BOOTS ON!